MyGit

 DOSBox Pure exposes its memory for cheats in the libretro frontend.

-For details how to use it and how to find new cheats while playing the game,
+For details how to use it and how to find new cheats while playing the game, check the documentation on the RetroArch website.

 This can also be used to add controller rumble support to DOS games.